onelogin/onelogin-ios-sdk/README.md

 - Users related methods available you can create/update/delete.
 While getting single user detail or list is also supported
 - Factors related methods available.
 Enroll, Verify , Activate, Temp MFA and many more operation can be perfomed on factor(s).

 ---

+## Support Policy

+This policy defines the extent of support for Xcode, Swift, and platform version (iOS) in the **OneLoginSDKiOS**.

+### Xcode
+The only supported versions of Xcode are those that are currently required to submit apps to the App Store.
+Once a version of Xcode becomes unsupported, removing support for it in the SDK will not be considered a breaking change and will be handled in a minor release.

+### Swift
+The minimum supported Swift minor version will correspond to the one released with the oldest-supported version of Xcode.
+Once a specific Swift minor version becomes unsupported, removing support for it in the SDK will not be considered a breaking change and will be handled in a minor release.

+### Platforms
+Once a platform version becomes unsupported, removing support for it in the SDK will not be considered a breaking change and will be handled in a minor release.

+For example:
+- iOS 14 will no longer be supported once iOS 18 is released, and support for iOS 14 will be dropped in a minor release.

+---